YottaDB/YDBDoc/ProgGuide/functions.rst

 * The integer expression specifies the ID of the alternative transform to use.
 * The optional third argument specifies whether the transform is to normalized form, by default or if zero (0), or, if one (1), the reverse transform from the normalized to the native form.

 Note that because the forward transform is to the GDS global storage format, the reverse transform always shows a global form.
-This is not material when the result is used for most comparisons, but for some uses the applcation might need to remove the leading up-arrow (^).
+This is not material when the result is used for most comparisons, but for some uses the application might need to remove the leading up-arrow (^).

 Please see the section on $ZATRANSFORM() for a similar alternative.